jaylenw/AngularJsTodoApp/README.md

 Android version of this app is available [here](https://github.com/jaylenw/IonicTodoApp).
 Desktop version of this app is available [here](https://github.com/jaylenw/ElectronTodoApp).

+This repo is designed for you to deploy your own backend and edit the necessary files here to work with it.
+However, I will soon provide a production version of this by specifying a url where anyone may sign up and use it themselves.

 ##Description

 Users are able to use this App as a Todo-List or a Note Taking application.